 Crew Endurance Training Tool (CETT).
 This tool is provided to Crew Endurance Experts to help them train new Crew Endurance Coaches.
 The CETT provides Experts with a presentation that follows the course outline laid out in the Coast Guard accepted course for CEM.

 Coaches Training is a two-day course designed to provide operators and managers with the knowledge and skills necessary to begin implementation of Crew Endurance Management on board their vessels or within their companies.
 See our Training Page for more details.

 Experts Training is a three-day course designed to prepare trainers to teach the two-day Coaches Training course.
 In order to attend this course, members must have completed and passed the two-day Coaches Training course.
 For more information on this training, see our Training Page.

-If you would like to sign up for an upcoming CEMS Experts class or receive more information please contact Ms. Pik Ng or at 202.372.1354.
+If you would like to receive more information please contact the CEMS program manager at (202) 372-1426.